West Coast IPA

 iGulu Pale Ale Brewing Kit

-iGulu S1 All-in-One Automated Beer Brewer
+iGulu F1 or S1 All-in-One Automated Beer Brewer

 20-30g of hops